Karthik-pmlead/ai-product-leadership/02-prd-mgmt/templates/planning/README.md

 3. Use `experiment-plan.md` to validate assumptions.
 4. Use `prd-pitch.md` to get early stakeholder alignment.
 5. Use `prd.md` to define the final product requirements.
+6. Use `risk-register.md` and `release-plan.md` to prepare for execution.
+7. Use `gtm-plan.md`, `stakeholder-update.md`, and `change-log.md` to coordinate launch and governance.

 ## Notes

-- Keep discovery artifacts short and hypothesis-driven.
+- Keep planning artifacts short and hypothesis-driven.
 - Use examples to show expected depth and tone.
 - Update documents as you learn more.
+- Treat discovery and execution-prep as part of planning, not separate silos.